How to Buy a Mobile Home in 6 Steps

 And just to further show how confident we are in that, to anyone who can find a better price, we offer the Braustin Best Price Guarantee.

-After communicating a budget and “wish-list” in a home, our housing consultants can help narrow down the perfect home for the customer, moving them forward into step two.
+After communicating a budget and “wish-list” to buy a mobile home, our housing consultants can help narrow down the perfect home for the customer, moving them forward into step two.

 (2) Delivery, Set-Up, Trim-Out